 But what if the whole enterprise was a folly, or worse, a marketing ploy to get consumers to invest in fancy wine accouterments and more?
 Maybe that’s too cynical a view.
-But here’s what we do know: Most wines do not get better with time.
+But here’s what we know: Most wines do not get better with time.

 A History of Wine Aging

-This ended once pioneering winemakers in Napa created a new wine style, one that was brimming with plump fruit and spices and tasted delicious from the first drop.
+This ended once pioneering winemakers in Napa created a new wine style that was brimming with plump fruit and spices and tasted delicious from the first drop.
 The rest of the world quickly followed suit.
 That is not to say that aging wine is obsolete; it remains the tradition in several old-world wine regions.

-Wines for the Cellar
+Wines for Aging

 Certain regions are also known for the ageability of their wines, such as Barolo or the Left Bank of Bordeaux.
 White wines from Sauternes and the Rheingau in Germany likewise gain elegance and complexity over time.

-Wine Cellar on a Budget
+Wine Aging on a Budget

-Assuming that your wine is intended to age, there’s no need to invest in an extravagant cellar.
+Assuming that your wine is intended to age, there’s no need to invest in an extravagant wine cellar.
 Here are a few simple tips to get you started:

 - Place corked bottles on horizontal shelving units.

-Looking to build a wine cellar?
+Are you looking to build a wine cellar?
 We have you covered.

 Tasting Old Wine

-The biggest drawback to aging wine is how easy it is to miss the perfect window for drinking.
+The biggest drawback to aging wine in bottle is how easy it is to miss the perfect window for drinking.
 Far too often, people hold on to wines through the years, only to find a dank specter of its former glory awaiting them in the bottle.
 If you think you may have waited too long to drink something, you probably have.

-Final Thoughts on Cellaring Wine
+Thoughts on the Cellaring Wine

 And doesn’t this all have more than a whiff of elitism?
 Aged wines are expensive wines.
-Given that there are only a select number of aged wines on offer, with smaller and smaller subsets of people who could access or afford them, the whole endeavor becomes tied up in social status and class.
+Given that there are only a select number of old wines on offer, with smaller and smaller subsets of people who could access or afford them, the whole endeavor becomes tied up in social status and class.